Taming your SAP HANA Express (SE01E03). Learn how establish a HANA Live connection with SAML SSO to SAP Analytics Cloud.

 For convenience, here is the link to the official documentation on how to Configure HTTP(S) Access to Tenant Databases via SAP HANA XS Classic

-So what.
+Question.
 Can’t we take advantage of the HDI views?

-Yes we can.
 I will be showing how easy and convenient it is to be using your HDI container based HANA views through the XS classic INA router for your analytical reporting with SAP Analytics Cloud.

 All the below links are to a vanilla SAP HANA Express image where the self-signed SSL certificate was replaced by a trusted certificate signed with a CA (Certificate Authority) of your choice (it could be even your own CA).

 To help you with this exercise let me show the full view of the XS classic stack folders in HANA Express tenant database (HXE):

 From what I recall in the initial HANA Express 2.0 SP03 rev31 image certain of these folders were missing.
 Thus I needed to upload a bunch of delivery units into the tenant database using SAP HANA Studio;

 SAP HANA Web based Development Workbench